 In today’s fasted-paced world of changing business models, innovative technology and growing regulatory requirements it can be challenging to put an effective controls system in place for your business.
 But the reality is, the responsibility for establishing and maintaining proper controls solely falls on your management team’s shoulder, and this is how owners, banks, creditors and other third-party outsiders can hold management responsible or reliable for financial reporting errors and fraud.
 Unfortunately, building an effective internal control infrastructure demands more than just adherence to policies and procedures – it requires use of good judgement on how much control is enough.

-Company management is responsible for the preparation and fair presentation of financial statements in accordance with accounting principles generally accepted in the Unites States of America.
-This includes the design, implementation and maintenance of internal controls relevant to the preparation and fair presentation of financial statements that are free from material misstatements, whether due to fraud or error.
+Company management is responsible for the preparation and fair presentation of financial statements in accordance with generally accepted accounting principles in the United States of America.
+This includes the design, implementation and maintenance of internal controls relevant to the preparation and fair presentation of financial statements free from material misstatements, whether due to fraud or error.

 The Committee of Sponsoring Organizations of the Treadway Commission (COSO) framework is used to judge the internal controls management has put into place.
 As such, your management team must become familiar with the standards used to measure up your performance.